 There isn’t a place in Tuscany that is not lush, aromatic and lovely.
 Here are four areas visitors should definitely see:

 Florence, or Firenze in Italian, is enchanting, charming and totally irresistible.
 Travelers who are looking to feast not only on gourmet Tuscan food, but also on world-class art, must include Florence on their itineraries.
 The town is no stranger to exclusive boutiques carrying A-lister fashion houses like Gucci and Salvatore Ferragamo.
-To soak in all Florence has to offer, it’s best to put on the walking shoes and do some exploring.
+Thes best way to discover Florentine living firsthand is to put on those walking shoes and do some exploring.

 This little port town serves up some of the best seafood anywhere in Tuscany, particularly the delicious Cacciucco – Tuscan seafood stew.
 “New Venice” is the nicest part of Livorno and has many stellar eateries to keep hungry travelers happy.

 The prettiest part of the town lies between the sea and the New Fortress.
 New Venice is full of small picturesque canals built in the 17th century using Venetian methods of reclaiming land from the sea.

 This scenic hilltop town in the Val D’Orcia, is well-known for its Brunello red wine.
 The town has an impressive history which a massive fortress can attest to.
 The actual approach to Montalcino is nothing short of breathtaking.
 Its medieval spires and grandiose fortress towers above the green valley.
 Its steep and narrow ancient streets and stone buildings are the ideal setting for some wine tasting and food shopping.